HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Func/NIFReadEntriesExt2.md

 The return warning for JSON:

-JSON_NULL_POINTER_ERROR  - If input size is NULL but continues by reporting error.
+JSON_INVALID_SIZE_ERROR -  Invalid size if the output buffer size is not in limit.

 JSON_PARSE_ERROR - In case of error in JSON parsing but continues by reporting error.